TicTac-Salty/AQI/plan.md

 # Design Objectives

 - Measure at least [PM2.5](https://www.wikiwand.com/en/Particulates)
+- AQI. *What is AQI?
+How is it defined?
+Why is it defined how it is?
+How to translate sensor data into AQI?*
 - Display on LCD at node (both in units of concentration and AQI)
 - Should be cost-effective and relatively easy to program.
 - Data is uploaded to cloud